American Gas Association: History

-Lobbying Work
+Lobbying work

-Since at least 1990, but possibly earlier, the organization has registered as a lobbyist to discuss issues issues pertaining to the natural gas industry with elected officials of the government.
+Since 1990, possibly earlier, the organization has registered as a lobbyist to discuss issues pertaining to the natural gas industry with elected officials of the government.
 AGA President and CEO Karen Harbert and independent lobbyist George Lowe are considered among the most powerful government lobbyists in Washington DC. in 2014 Lowe was named as vice president of federal affairs for the organization.
 He previously served as a senior staff member for two Alaskan senators, Lisa Murkowski and Ted Stevens.

 As an advocacy group for gas suppliers, the AGA created a social media campaign called "Cooking With Gas" featuring online influencer Amber Kelly.
 The campaign's goal was to illustrate the benefits of natural gas to younger consumers.
 In addition, the organization has fought to pass state laws barring local governments from restricting gas use in new buildings.
 According to an investigation by National Public Radio, "state laws became a priority for the gas association at least as far back as December 2019."
 As of 2021, four U.S. states have passed bills ensuring that gas service can be provided to new structures.

 The American Gas Association has also worked with the (FERC) Federal Energy Regulatory Commission to improve market transparency reporting.
 In 2004, the FERC issued a policy statement on price reporting and price index publishing.
 The following year, the Energy Policy Act of 2005 included market behavior and provisions and penalties, and FERC issued a rule prohibiting market manipulation.

 The AGA co-launched what is known as the Natural Gas Sustainability Initiative (NGSI) with the investor-owned utility company trade association Edison Electric Institute (EEI).
 The two groups launched the pilot for the NGSI in 2017, and then released "version two" in August 2019.
 The NGSI is an agreement by electric utilities and natural gas companies to use a special template to report efforts in the areas of environmental, social, governance, and sustainability ("ESG/sustainability") to the financial sector.
 Both the AGA and EEI expect that most of their member companies will be using the NGSI reporting template by the end of 2019.
 The reporting template provides both quantitative data and qualitative information.